yajurvendrasinh/interview-tech-prep/mks/w1sprint1.markdown

 ### `this` keyword

-- Kyle's `this` articles [here](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/ch1.md) and [here](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/ch2.md)
+- Kyle's `this` articles [here](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/ch1.md) and [here](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/ch2.md) are incredibly helpful.

 ####What `this` is
 - A special identifier that is automatically defined in the scope of every function.